 What is a Parent Card?

 When you begin to have more than a handful of cards, it can feel daunting to start organising all of them.
 Tags are a great help, but you might find that groups of cards work well together.
 You can group all of these cards inside a single 'parent' card.
 This process is fundamental for sharing, since sharing a single 'parent' card gives your friends instant real-time access to all the 'child' cards (if they are published!).

 How to Open a Card

-You can open any card by double-clicking its title and then pressing 'Open in Noteboard'.
+You can open any card by clicking its title and then pressing 'Open in Noteboard'.
 This will change the 'Noteboard Target' to show only this card and its immediate children (more on that below).
-It will also mark it as a priority card and position it within the sidebar inside the 'Card Tree', beneath 'Home'.
+It will also mark it as a priority card and position it within the sidebar inside the 'Outline' (if it isn't already).
 This is an easy way to quickly pick up where you left off, as shown below:

-The screenshot above gives you a good example of the power of nested card hierarchies.
-Here you can see 'Biomedical Engineering' is a parent card that has three child cards 'Fluid Mechanics', 'Statistics' and 'Anatomy'.
+The animation above also gives you a good example of the power of nested card hierarchies.
+Here you can see 'Courses' is a parent card that has two child cards 'Electrical Engineering' and 'Matlab'.